The original 7iinch ASUS eeePC.

 Image: Tata website

-After demonstrating their commitment to low-income markets with the launch of the 100,000 rupee Nano, the Tata's have taken the lessons from constraint-driven innovation to other product categories.
+The Tata Group After demonstrating their commitment to low-income markets with the launch of the 100,000 rupee Nano, the Tata's have taken the lessons from constraint-driven innovation to other product categories.
 A renewed focus on low income housing is on the way.

 Their most recent product to be released was the Swach, an eco-friendly potable water supply system.
 Echoing elements of the Nano—strong product design, uncompromising adherence to meeting a preset retail price and modularity in construction and usage—the Swach is half the price of the nearest competitor (Unilever) in the low cost water filter market.